Disability Insurance Elective Coverage FAQs

 Usually, you are eligible for benefits after participating in the DIEC program for at least six months from the approved start date of your plan.

-There is usually a minimum of six months from the effective date of your EC plan before you are eligible based on EC contributions.
-However, if you worked as an employee in California for an employer who previously deducted SDI contributions 5 to 18 months prior to your EC plan, you may have wage credits in the base period, which may give you a valid claim to begin your DI or PFL leave sooner.
+However, if you worked as an employee in California for an employer who previously deducted SDI contributions 5 to 18 months before your DIEC plan, you may have wage earnings in your base period, which could give you a valid claim to begin your DI or PFL leave sooner.

 Yes.
-Disability Insurance EC benefits are payable whether you are hurt on or off the job unless you carry workers’ compensation coverage for yourself.
+DIEC benefits are payable whether you are hurt on or off the job unless you carry workers’ compensation coverage for yourself.

 Yes.
-Premiums still need to be paid but may be adjusted if you have a disability or take time off work due to a family care need for a full or partial quarter.
-For additional information, contact your local Employment Tax Office.
+Premiums still need to be paid but may be adjusted for a full or partial quarter.
+For more information, contact your local Employment Tax Office.

 You have 30 days to submit your DIEC payment.
-If your DIEC plan is more than two years old and your premiums are not paid by the delinquency date shown on your quarterly statement, a delinquency notice may be issued by the EDD.
-Penalties and interest will be added.
-If payment, plus the penalty and interest is not received within 30 days of the date shown on the delinquency notice from the EDD, your EC coverage may be canceled.
-If your plan is less than two years old, the EDD may levy an assessment and collect the unpaid amount.
+If your DIEC plan is more than two years old and your premiums are not paid by the late date shown on your quarterly statement, you will receive a late notice and penalties and interest will be added.
+If payment, plus the penalty and interest, is not received within 30 days of the date shown on the late notice, your DIEC coverage may be canceled.
+If your plan is fewer than two years old, we may assess and collect the unpaid amount.

-No. Benefits will not be paid if your EC account is delinquent or unpaid.
+No. Benefits will not be paid if your DIEC account is late or unpaid.

-After choosing EC coverage, you must stay in the plan for two full years.
-After that, if you wish to cancel your coverage, submit your cancellation request during the month of January.
+After choosing DIEC, you must stay in the plan for two full calendar years.
+After that, you can cancel your coverage by submitting a request during the month of January.
 The EDD can also cancel your DIEC.
 Cancellation will be effective January 1.